andrewGhazi/ezpzmcmcpcpca/README.md

                            refresh = 0)
 #> Computing MLE estimate to use as initialization point...
 #> The first 2 of 2 eigenvalues of C are positive.
-#> Init values were only set for a subset of parameters.
-#> Missing init values for the following parameters:
-#>  - chain 1: W
-#>  - chain 2: W
-#>  - chain 3: W
-#>  - chain 4: W
 #> Running MCMC with 4 sequential chains...
 #>
 #> Chain 1 finished in 0.0 seconds.
 #> Chain 2 finished in 0.0 seconds.
-#> Chain 3 Rejecting initial value:
-#> Chain 3   Log probability evaluates to log(0), i.e. negative infinity.
-#> Chain 3   Stan can't start sampling from this initial value.
 #> Chain 3 finished in 0.0 seconds.
 #> Chain 4 finished in 0.0 seconds.
 #>